The Summit (TV series): American version

 An American version aired on CBS from September to December 2024 with New Zealand actor Manu Bennett as host.
 However, it was cancelled on April 22, 2025, after one season.

 Other versions

 In July 2024, it was reported that a British version had been commissioned by ITV.
-In November, Ben Shephard was confirmed as host of the series with filming taking place in New Zealand's South Island; it is expected to be aired in 2025.
+In November, Ben Shephard was confirmed as host of the series with filming taking place in New Zealand's South Island; it was initially expected to be aired in 2025, but was delayed until early 2026.
+This version features a top prize of £200,000.
+The series was cancelled after one season due to low viewership.

 A Finnish version, The Summit Suomi, started airing on MTV3 in January 2025.
 It features 14 contestants climbing Stetinden in Norway for the maximum prize of €150,000.
-A Norwegian version was commissioned by TV 2 that featured 14 contestants climbing Stetinden.
-A Swedish version was commissioned by TV4; however, production was cancelled after a contestant died.
+A Norwegian version, Vokteren, was commissioned by TV 2 that featured 14 contestants climbing Stetinden.
+A Swedish version, Berget, was commissioned by TV4; however, production was cancelled after a contestant died.
 A German edition was greenlit by Prime Video to be filmed in New Zealand, however will feature German celebrities.